 - Partners who administer and deliver promotional goods and services that you sign up to

-- Logistics, delivery and courier service providers who deliver products on our behalf
+- Logistics, delivery and courier service providers who deliver products, parts and documents on our behalf

 - Extended warranty providers when you have given us your consent to do so

 - Reevoo and Trustpilot, review websites who may contact you for the purposes of requesting reviews on the products and services we provide

 - Security service partners that access CCTV and visitor records